-When a student withdraws from school, the parent shall contact the school attendance clerk and specify the reason for the withdrawal, as well as provide the final day the student shall be in attendance.
+When a student withdraws from school, the parent shall telephone or send a written request to the principal specifying the reasons for withdrawal and the final day the student shall be in attendance.
+If possible, two days notice shall be given to provide teachers time to compute grades and clear all records.
 The student shall turn in all books that were issued and pay all fees for lost textbooks, library books, or cafeteria charges.